light-handle/strata/README.md

 ## Features

 ### Tactical Terrain Map
-A full 3D heightfield with Gaussian-smoothed peaks, contour lines, and a military-inspired color ramp (navy &rarr; teal &rarr; green &rarr; amber &rarr; gold).
+A full 3D heightfield with Gaussian-smoothed peaks, marching-squares contour lines at 12 elevation levels, and a military thermal color ramp (navy &rarr; teal &rarr; green &rarr; amber &rarr; gold).
 Navigate like Google Maps — drag to pan, scroll to zoom, right-drag to tilt.
+Every peak is labeled with its project name and token count, with diamond markers and vertical scan beams.
+Even the smallest sessions create visible peaks.

+### Project Drill-Down
+The right panel shows all your projects as interactive tiles with mini session treemaps.
+Click any project to drill into it — see session count, total tokens, and message stats at a glance, then browse every session in that project as cards with token bars and prompt previews.
+When you drill into a project, the terrain **highlights that project's peaks** and dims everything else, so you can instantly see where a project lives on the map.

 ### Session Browser
 Every session across all your projects, grouped and searchable.
-Click any session to fly the camera to its terrain peak and see full details — prompts, token breakdown, tool usage, and a one-click resume button.
+Click any session to fly the camera to its terrain peak and see full details — prompts, token breakdown by type (input/output/cache read/cache write), tool usage with bar charts, and the last exchange.

 ### Live Updates
 File watcher monitors `~/.claude/projects/` in real-time via WebSocket.
-Start a Claude Code session in another terminal and watch the terrain grow.
+Start a Claude Code session in another terminal and watch the terrain grow as tokens flow.

 ### Activity Timeline
-Stacked area chart showing token usage over time, broken down by project.
-See your usage patterns at a glance.
+D3-powered stacked area chart showing token usage over time, broken down by project.
+Hover crosshair reveals daily details.
+Paired with a horizontal bar chart ranking projects by total token consumption.

-### Project Breakdown
-Horizontal bar chart ranking all projects by total token consumption.

 ### Command Palette
-`Cmd+K` to search across sessions, projects, and actions.
-Find anything instantly.
+`Cmd+K` to fuzzy search across sessions, projects, and actions.
+Navigate the entire dashboard from your keyboard.

 ### Resume Sessions
 Click "Resume" on any session to launch `claude --resume <id>` in a new Terminal window and pick up where you left off.